aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       -n, --non-interactive           Non-interactive mode: never prompt for input.
-      --profile PROFILE               The name of the new profile.  [required] --email EMAIL                   Email address that serves as the user name and a way to identify data created by it.
+      --profile PROFILE               The name of the new profile.  [required] --email EMAIL                   Email address that will be associated with data you generate and will be exported along with it, should you choose to share any of your work.  [required]
-                                      [required]
-      --first-name TEXT               First name of the user.  [required] --last-name TEXT                Last name of the user.  [required] --institution TEXT              Institution of the user.  [required] --db-engine [postgresql_psycopg2]
+      --first-name NONEMPTYSTRING     First name of the user.  [required] --last-name NONEMPTYSTRING      Last name of the user.  [required] --institution NONEMPTYSTRING    Institution of the user.  [required] --db-engine [postgresql_psycopg2]
                                       Engine to use to connect to the database.
       --db-backend [django|sqlalchemy]
-                                      Backend type to use to map the database.
-      --db-host HOSTNAME              Hostname to connect to the database.
+                                      Database backend to use.
+      --db-host HOSTNAME              Database server host.
+Leave empty for "Peer Authentication".
-      --db-port INTEGER               Port to connect to the database.
+      --db-port INTEGER               Database server port.
+Leave empty to communicate via UNIX sockets.
-      --db-name TEXT                  Name of the database to create.  [required] --db-username TEXT              Name of the database user to create.
+      --db-name NONEMPTYSTRING        Name of the database to create.  [required] --db-username NONEMPTYSTRING    Name of the database user to create.
                                       [required]
-      --db-password TEXT              Password to connect to the database.
-                                      [required]
-      --repository DIRECTORY          Absolute path for the file system repository.
+      --db-password TEXT              Password of the database user.  [required] --repository DIRECTORY          Absolute path to the file repository.
       --config FILE                   Load option values from configuration file in yaml format.
       --help                          Show this message and exit.